By Nicolas Kayser-Bril

 While NINs were a precondition for citizen scoring in the 1970s and still make it easier today, advances in database software and computing power make the identification of individuals across databases very possible without them.
 The United Kingdom, where many examples of citizen scoring can be found, does not have a NIN, for instance.

 In several countries, local authorities run experiments in citizen scoring, most commonly to detect welfare fraud or potentially problematic behavior.
 In the Netherlands, the Systeem Risico Inventarisatie (SyRI) merges data from the tax office, immigration authorities and others to detect welfare fraud.
 In Trelleborg, Sweden, an algorithm fetches data from several databases, such as the tax agency or the bureau for housing support and decides whether or not applicants can receive social benefits.
-In Denmark, a point system tries to detect children in vulnerable circumstances.
-Parameters such as mental illness (3000 points), unemployment (500 points), missing a doctor’s appointment (1000 points) or dentist’s appointment (300 points) contribute to the score of each family in the area where the system is deployed.
+In Denmark, a point system was designed (but not deployed) to detect children in vulnerable circumstances.
+Parameters such as mental illness (3000 points), unemployment (500 points), missing a doctor’s appointment (1000 points) or dentist’s appointment (300 points) were to contribute to the score of each family in the area where the system would have been deployed.
 In France, intelligence services deployed algorithms that detect anomalous behavior from internet users.
 In Mannheim, Germany, surveillance cameras will alert the police when their algorithm detects certain behaviors from individuals (all examples from AlgorithmWatch, 2019).
 In Spain, an algorithm decides if tenants are eligible to subsidized electricity prices using income and rent data (Belmonte, 2019).

 While not all examples of automated decision-making lead to the production of a publicly available score, they all need to reduce several inputs of personal data to a single number or measure that allows the algorithm to reach a decision.
 As such, citizen scoring and automated decision-making that involves several sources of personal data are essentially the same thing.